FadyMohareb/mapoptics2.0/README.md

 **Working directory**

 Each server must have a dedicated working directory to save the jobs files, called "mapoptics/jobs".
-It is within this directory that the data for each submitted job will be saved to.
+It is within this directory that the data for each submitted job will be saved.

 # Test Files